duritong/puppet-munin/README.md

             class { 'munin::client': allow => [ '192.168.0.1', '10.0.0.1' ] }

-   c.
-In the node definition in your site.pp for your main munin host, add the following:
+   3. In the node definition in your site.pp for your main munin host, add the following:

             class { 'munin::host': }